Pascal started noticing hair loss when he was 35 years old.

 His hair loss continued to progress after this first treatment.
 As a result, a few years later he would have preferred more density at the front.

-Pascal attended our free hair transplant consultation in Marseille on the 9th of March 2016.
+Pascal attended our free hair transplant consultation on the 9th of March 2016.
 He met one of our doctors who thoroughly checked his condition and discussed his needs:

 For the optimal result, we recommended him 6000 to be transplanted with the FUE2 Safe System technique.